georgeeeee/PM2.5_of_US_counties/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

  * Which areas of US has the relatively high concentration of PM2.5 in each year?
 What about the areas with low concentration?
- * What are the tendencies of PM2.5 in US over time?
+ * What are the tendencies of PM2.5 in each county US over time?
+ * What is the highest historical PM2.5 concentrations for each county?

 ## Sketches